TylonHH/OpenSpeech/README.md

 - Displays estimated cost to convert the text to speech
 - Overcomes openai 4096 character limit by splitting the text to chunks, generating separate audio files for each chunks and combining the final output into a single file.

-#### Collaborations
-- I am not a trained programmer.
-I put this together with the help of ai.
-So any help to make the application better or cleaner is welcome.

-(c) Binu Pradeep 2024

 #### Attributions
 - Python script I came across while browsing reddit